cpfaff/rbefdata_paper/paper/rbefdata.md

 set via the `bef.options()` command.
 A look into the options reveals several fields that can be filled in.
 The most essential setting for the example workflow we present here is the user credentials.
-These are used to authenticate the user against the portal and to ensure the access to the data has been granted as well as to log the data access.
+These are used to authenticate the user against the platform and to ensure the access to the data has been granted as well as to log the data access.
 We need to set it as the data is not yet open access at the time of writing.
 When it will be open access in the near future, a key is no longer required to download the data.